MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 - If you enable this policy setting, script access to the WebBrowser control is allowed.

-- If you disable this policy setting, script access to the WebBrowser control is not allowed.
+- If you disable this policy setting, script access to the WebBrowser control isn't allowed.

-- If you do not configure this policy setting, the user can enable or disable script access to the WebBrowser control.
+- If you don't configure this policy setting, the user can enable or disable script access to the WebBrowser control.
 By default, script access to the WebBrowser control is allowed only in the Local Machine and Intranet zones.
 <!-- InternetZoneAllowScriptingOfInternetExplorerWebBrowserControls-Description-End -->

 <!-- InternetZoneAllowScriptingOfInternetExplorerWebBrowserControls-Editable-Begin -->